richpeck/exception_handler/README.md

       }
     }

+-

 The `layout` system has changed significantly between [`0.7.7.0`](releases/tag/v0.7.7.0) and [`0.8.0.0`](releases/tag/v0.8.0.0).

-Building on the former's adoption of HTTP status-centric layouts (IE layouts depending on which HTTP status code was issued), it is now the case that each of the erroneous HTTP status codes can be assigned a layout.

-On top of this, we have the `all`, `5xx` and `4xx` options - which allow us to manage the layouts for blocks of HTTP errors respectively:
+Building on the former's adoption of HTTP status-centric layouts (IE layouts depending on which HTTP status code was issued), it is now the case that on top of status-specific declarations, we have the `all`, `5xx` and `4xx` options - allowing us to manage the layouts for blocks of HTTP errors respectively:

     # config/application.rb
     config.exception_handler = {